kirschbaum-development/laravel-loop/README.md

 ### Streamable HTTP Transport with SSE

 Laravel Loop supports the [streamable HTTP transport](https://modelcontextprotocol.io/specification/2025-03-26/basic/transports) for the MCP protocol, which includes SSE capabilities for client-initiated requests (POST).

+> [!IMPORTANT]
+> NOTE: The Streamable HTTP transport is new and not yet supported by all MCP clients.

 To enable the Streamable HTTP transport, update your `.env` file: